 Your friend calls you in tears, clearly overcome with emotion.
 They’ve just gotten terrible news and need you now.
-How can you comfort someone who is crying from so much emotional pain?
+Suddenly, you wonder, how can you comfort someone who is crying from so much emotional pain?

 Getting a call like that can be shocking, and you may need a few moments to collect yourself.
 You may wonder how helpful you’ll be when your friend feels so overwhelmed.
 It’s understandable to feel uncertain, but your role is simple.
 Be supportive and show you care.
 This guide will show you several ways to give that message without feeling like you have to solve their problems.
 Learn how to offer help and support by reviewing these ideas.